 Download a PDF version of this post as PDF.

-The main problem is that 90% of traders lose money so they lash out and claim it’s day trading’s fault, when in fact it’s just due to their lack of planning and preparation…don’t make that mistake, learn to plan using this free guide
+The main problem is that the majority of traders lose money so they lash out and claim it’s day trading’s fault, when in fact it’s just due to their lack of planning and preparation…don’t make that mistake, learn to plan using this guide

 2. Day trading will make you rich.
 This is a little bit of a trick statement.
 It is true that day trading can make you rich just like my top Millionaire millionaire habits?
 Are you humble enough to face your shortcomings?students and I. But whether or not it will make you rich is really up to you.
 Are you ready to devote yourself to learning everything that you possibly can about trading?
 Are you prepared to cultivate